-I want white, law-abiding Americans to try and imagine what it must feel like to know there’s a chance that, as you drive home from work, or pop out to the grocery store to buy some milk, you might be pulled over by a police officer for a minor infraction and wind up dead.
+I want white, law-abiding Americans to try and imagine what it must feel like to know there’s a chance that, as you drive home from work, or pop out to the grocery store to buy some milk, or go for a jog in your own neighbourhood you might be pulled over by a police officer who assumes you are a suspect and wind up dead.
 Imagine.

 Those who say “all lives matter” are denying all the reasons a person might lay claim to a legitimate grievance in these senseless killings of black men.
-It is a sweeping dismissal of the legacy of slavery, racism, and intolerance that everybody damn well knows built America and which today still shakes its moral core.
+It is a sweeping dismissal of the legacy of slavery, racism, and intolerance that built America and which today still rots away its moral fabric.
 The fact serious people are saying “all lives matter” despite the senseless killings that gave life to the “black lives matter” movement is the most clear-cut indicator that America still has not breached the racial divide.

 I am deeply disturbed by what I see transpiring on America’s streets and outraged by the sheer lack of moral leadership in response to these injustices.
 I have to confess, my horror is as much existential as it is ethical.
 These events are a stark reminder that my black-ness, which has intermittently been the object of mild racism here in Canada, could be the undoing of my existence should I choose to visit the United States.
 Until recently, I’ve been able to live in a state of relative denial about how my black-ness is of any social consequence.

 I am not anti-cop and I am tired of this dichotomy being thrown at those who express their desire for justice in these instances.
 Criticism of the thing does not imply a desire to negate the thing.
-The fact this constantly comes up in American discourse betrays a retrograde, fascist strain of anti-intellectualism that undermines constructive dialogue.
-The effect of this tactic is to suppress ideas and discourage novel approaches to foster change for the better.
+The fact this constantly comes up in American discourse is an attempt to stifle the constructive dialogue that must begin to reform all the institutions of justice responsible for this despicable reality.
+It suppresses the voices of victims, ignores practical ideas to move forward, and discourages novel approaches to foster change for the better.

 In my career in law enforcement, I have worked with countless police officers in an investigative capacity.
 I know police officers suit up every day and willingly plunge head first into harm’s way.
 It is no trivial matter to say that most cops are good.
 Their choice of career is a noble one.
 Depending on where they work, they may have one of the most dangerous middle class jobs out there.
 Those who turn these tragic events into an opportunity to fuel hatred of the police community have no idea the scores of good men and women tarnished by such a broad brush.